Praveengithubuser/Chaos-playground-Opinion-Dynamics/README.md

   - Uses coupled ODEs to model interactions and evolution of opinions over time.
 - **Visualization**:
   - Generates time series plots of opinions to visualize dynamics.
-  - Observes convergence or polarization based on model parameters.
+  - Observes convergence or polarization based on a model parameter called critical controversialness (alpha).
-## Usage
-1. Ensure MATLAB is installed on your system.
-2. Open `coupled_ode_solver_withplots.m` in MATLAB.
-3. Modify parameters and initial conditions as needed.
-4. Run the script to simulate and plot the evolution of opinions.
 ## Notes
+- Ensure MATLAB is installed in your system for running the code.
 - Adjust the script's parameters directly within `coupled_ode_solver_withplots.m`.
 - Plot results will show how opinions change over the simulated time period